lopezdsr/sql-query/sql-query.md

 [public and private {{site.data.keyword.cos_short}} endpoints](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints).
 To save space, you can use the alias shown instead of the full endpoint name.

-Tethering endpoints, aliases to specific endpoints within cross region domains (for example, `dal-us-geo`), are considered legacy.
+Aliases to ethering endpoints (specific endpoints within cross region domains, for example, `dal-us-geo`) are considered legacy.
 They continue to work until further notice but will be deprecated sometime in the future.
-To be prepared, update your applications to use the cross regional endpoints (for example, `us-geo`).
+To be prepared, update your applications to use the alias of the corresponding cross region endpoint (for example, `us-geo`).

 **Note:** {{site.data.keyword.sqlquery_short}} will always use the internal endpoint to interact with {{site.data.keyword.cos_short}}, even if an external endpoint has been specified in the query.
 The result location for a query will always indicate the external endpoint name.